tdilauro/Simplified-wiki/Authentication.md

 This requires providing the patron's barcode and PIN.
 The OAuth token expires after one hour.

-Behind the scenes, Overdrive must be proxying barcode+PIN to NYPL's system to verify correctness.
+Behind the scenes, Overdrive is proxying barcode+PIN to NYPL's system to verify correctness.

-EXPERIMENT: Can we get a patron OAuth token for a patron who has never used Overdrive?
+EXPERIMENT: Can we get a patron OAuth token for a patron who has never used Overdrive, using only barcode+PIN?

 ## Axis 360